MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     \Delta W =  - N \  k_{\Gamma} \  T_C  \  log \left( \frac{    \nu \left(\Omega^{(c)}\right)    }{   \nu \left(\Omega^{(0)}\right)    }\right)

-Since the informatic work :math:`\Delta W` to perform the set compression is equal, by our assumption, to the heat releazed by the dynamic memory, it follows that this heat amout is also multiplied by :math:`N` for the parallel execution of the algorithm on :math:`N` dynamic variables.
+Since the informatic work :math:`\Delta W` to perform the set compression is equal, by our assumption, to the heat released by the dynamic memory, it follows that this heat amount is also multiplied by :math:`N` for the parallel execution of the algorithm on :math:`N` dynamic variables.

 The definitions of :math:`\Delta I`, :math:`\Delta H` and :math:`\Delta B` are equal to :math:`\Delta S` up to a constant, they are also all multiplied by :math:`N` for the parallel computing.
 We conserve thus the relation